 The Chicago Institute of Art is situated between Millenium Park and Grant Park.
 If the weather is right, take a stroll through both green spaces to see landmark public art and architecture on the banks of lovely Lake Michigan.
 You will find a timeline of pieces ranging from the contemporary, metallic bubble of Cloud Gate completed in 2006, to the landmark, Rococo-inspired Buckingham Fountain dedicated in 1927.
 My personal favourite is the Jay Pritzker Pavilion designed by the incomparable Frank Gehry.

-See the Chicago Cultural Center and its magnificent Tiffany Dome
+See Chicago Cultural Center’s magnificent Tiffany Dome

-The Chicago Cultural Center was originally built to house the central library and Grand Army of the Republic (GAR) meeting hall and memorial and was later transformed into a Cultural Center.
-Designed in Beaux Arts style, the opulent building opened in 1897.
-The Cultural Center has two beautiful domes, one over the GAR Memorial and another over Preston Bradley Hall.
-The Preston Bradley Hall cupola is well known for being the largest stained-glass Tiffany dome in the world at 11.5m (38ft) in diameter and consisting of around 30,000 pieces of glass.
+The Preston Bradley Hall cupola is well known for the largest stained-glass Tiffany dome in the world.
+The impressive leadlight installation measures 11.5-m (38-ft) in diameter and consists of around 30,000 pieces of glass.
 Make sure you take in both the Washington and Randal Street ends of the building, as each has something to offer.
 If you can, take a free building tour offered Wednesdays through Saturdays at 1:15pm – details here.

 Hunt for murals in the Wabash Arts Corridor